ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam_2/concept_model.rst

   - All-cause YLL rates
   - Cause-specific YLD rates

-  *Secondary simulation outcomes*:
+**Secondary simulation outcomes**

-    - Relative risk for all-cause mortality by intervention coverage

-      - For comparison with trial data
+  - Relative risk for all-cause mortality by intervention coverage (for comparison with trial data)
   - Person-time spent covered by SQ-LNS per 100,000 PY (:ref:`see difference between coverage and utilization here <utilization-definition>`)
   - Mean difference of time-to-recovery of MAM and SAM by wasting treatment status (coverage and efficacy)

 *Simulation outcomes needed for verification and validation only:*

   - Cause incidence, remission, and excess mortality rates
   - Wasting and stunting risk effects
   - Effect of SQ-LNS intervention

-**Requested outputs for primary outcomes** with minimum required stratification beyond defaults (additional stratification requested below if needed for V&V):
+**Requested outputs for primary and secondary outcomes** with minimum required stratification beyond defaults (additional stratification requested below if needed for V&V):

   Default strata: